 YOU HAVE TO TAKE A COOKING CLASS.
 That's it, there I said it.
 Thai cuisine is up there with some of the best food in the world!
 So take a cooking class, you may come home the next Gordon Ramsey in the kitchen, and if that fails at least you'll know how to cook up a delicious Pad Thai for that awkward first tinder date.

 So there aren't many things I'll tell you, you HAVE to do, BUT I AM TELLING YOU YOU NEED TO VISIT BOTTLE BEACH BUNGALOWS.
 This is a must-do — a must-see.
 A must visit.
 It's beautiful, secluded, everything you've dreamt of when you first booked your flight to Thailand.
 Not many people can stay overnight as it's pretty exclusive & small.
 Eat, swim, drink, play volleyball and have dinner watching the sunset in your own private slice of paradise.
 D.R.E.A.M.

-Although we can't travel to Thailand right now, if anything now is the time to PLAN, PLAN, PLAN.
+Now is the time to PLAN, PLAN, PLAN.
 Decide where you want to go, what you want to do and don't stop till you get there.
-Travel restrictions won't always be in place, and that first Chang will taste better than ever.
+That first Chang will taste better than ever.
 It's been a crazy year, and you deserve to plan the trip of a lifetime.

 Don't Quit Your Daydream